dmgbuild/dmgbuild/doc/settings.rst

 .. py:data:: size

+   If defined, specifies the size of the filesystem within the image.
+   If this is not defined, ``dmgbuild`` will attempt to determine a reasonable size for the image.

-   Specifies the size of the filesystem within the image.
-You should set this large enough to hold the files you intend to copy into the image.
+   If you set this, you should set it large enough to hold the files you intend to copy into the image.
 The syntax is the same as for the ``-size`` argument to ``hdiutil``, i.e. you can use the suffixes 'b', 'k', 'm', 'g', 't', 'p' and 'e' for bytes, kilobytes, megabytes, gigabytes, terabytes, exabytes and petabytes respectively.

-   Defaults to '100M'

 Content Settings
 ----------------